Stained Glass Lead Came Made Easy

 - Alternatively, if your design has deeper curves that you want to strengthen, you can buy separate hardened steel wire that is placed next to the heart of the lead when you’re leading your stained glass panel.
 You can buy it singly or by the kilo (approximately 12 lengths).

-To Stretch or Not to Stretch?
+To Stretch or Not to Stretch Lead Came?

 I always stretch came but the lead I buy is very pliable and would be impossible to work with if I didn’t.
 If you buy hard lead you won’t be able to stretch it much and if you buy pre-stretched lead you won’t need to stretch it.
 So it’s not simple!

 Technically, you’re not actually stretching the lead, as stretching can actually weaken the lead came.
-Stretching (or straightening) the came out gives it rigidity and therefore makes it easier to work with.
+Stretching (or straightening) the came gives it rigidity and therefore makes it easier to work with.
 This increases the stability of the came during the leading process.

 It won’t, however, give it any more strength so it’s not essential in a structural sense.